 Make no mistake, this monster is a vile inadvertent creation.
 Think of the poor crew that are currently hacking away at it, especially those armed with nothing more than shovels.
-Thames Water, the organization responsible for maintaining these poop portals – among other things – shell out $1.3 million per month cleaning out fatbergs like this, but this one will probably set a new costly record.
+Thames Water, the organization responsible for maintaining these poop portals – among other things – shell out $1.3 million per month cleaning out fatbergs like this, per the Guardian, but this one will probably set a new costly record.

 One day, you could hear a rumbling beneath your feet, and the gastric-like unguents of a concealed fatberg will burst forth and cover you in indescribable filth.
 You do not want this to happen.
 So, for everyone’s sake, think twice before you flush.

 If you are for some reason sad that you'll never get a chance to meet the Fatberg monarch in person, don't fret: The Museum of London is hoping to acquire a cross section of it to preserve its disgustingness for generations to come.